microsoft/satclip/MODELCARD.md

 SatCLIP includes an *image* and a *location* encoder.
 The image encoder processes multi-spectral satellite images of size `[height, width, 13]` into `[d]`-dimensional latent vectors.
 The location encoder processes location coordinates `[longitude, latitude]` into the same `[d]`-dimensional space.

+SatCLIP is a model trained and tested for use in research projects.
+It is not intended for use in production environments.

 ### Downstream Use

 The SatCLIP location encoder learns location characteristics, as captured by the satellite images, and can be deployed for downstream geospatial prediction tasks.
 Practically, this involves *querying* the location encoder for the `[d]`-dimensional vector embedding of all downstream locations and then using that embedding as predictor during downstream learning.
 In our paper, we show the useability of the learned location embeddings for predicting e.g. population density or biomes.